edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 a) Create a file at the top of your repository with "Hello World" in it by running: `echo "Hello World" > hello.txt`

-b) Have git track the file by running:  `git add hello.py`
+b) Have git track the file by running:  `git add hello.txt`

 c) Commit the file by running: `git commit -m "Say Hello."`